PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The bounded Slice family additionally owns one or more exclusive direct-source Slice inputs, optionally with direct inputs.
 The bounded Split family owns one or more outputs from an exclusive direct-source Split, again optionally with direct inputs.
-All nine share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and `layout.nhwc_pre_concat_dequantize`, `layout.nhwc_pre_concat_prelu`, and `layout.nhwc_pre_concat_softmax`, `layout.nhwc_pre_concat_swish`, and `layout.nhwc_pre_concat_slice`, plus `layout.nhwc_pre_concat_split` at all seven production positions.
+The bounded Add family owns the non-recursive direct-only Add input form.
+All ten share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and `layout.nhwc_pre_concat_dequantize`, `layout.nhwc_pre_concat_prelu`, and `layout.nhwc_pre_concat_softmax`, `layout.nhwc_pre_concat_swish`, and `layout.nhwc_pre_concat_slice`, plus `layout.nhwc_pre_concat_split` at all seven production positions, followed by `layout.nhwc_pre_concat_add`.

 The direct pass removes only exclusive, non-public leading adapters.
 Shared or public direct adapters remain for their other consumers while the Concat is